 When the storm has passed, be sure the system is safe before turning your heating and cooling system back on.
 First, confirm there are no signals of damage and remove any debris from around the equipment.
 Try to evaluate and verify there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 304-760-5088 for an AC inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by an expert to ensure safe function, turn the HVAC system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Teays Valley Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Teays Valley Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and cooling system in working order all year long.